agilesolutions/agilesolutions.github.io/presentations/usp.md

 **Example** : nightly running DevOps pipelines that build and test developer efforts committed on GIT before end-of-day and run a full integration test and report the results to Teams channels where teams can see the end results at the beginning of next working day.

 ## Creating a Compelling Call to Action (CTA)
 Your CTA is an invitation for your audience to take the next step.
-It should be clear, actionable, and aligned with your brand’s voice.
+It should be clear, actionable, and aligned with your initial contract assignment and IT landscape you are working in.

 **How to Craft a CTA:**
 1. **Be Clear:** Stay focussed and to the point.
 Use action-oriented language.